mkshing/ziplora-pytorch/README.md

 # for subject
 export OUTPUT_DIR="lora-sdxl-dog"
 export INSTANCE_DIR="dog"
-export PROMPT="a sks dog"
+export PROMPT="a sbu dog"
-export VALID_PROMPT="a sks dog in a bucket"
+export VALID_PROMPT="a sbu dog in a bucket"

 # for style
 # export OUTPUT_DIR="lora-sdxl-waterpainting"